genenetwork/gn-docs/features/search.md

 ## Overview

-One of the key features of GN is the powerful search functionality.
-For most users it is the entry point for using the GeneNetwork web service.
-On the front-page a menu is offered that allows selecting species, e.g. mouse or rat, and relevant datasets grouped by family, e.g. BXD, and type, e.g. Hippocampus mRNA.
+One of the key features of GeneNetwork (GN) are powerful search functions.
+For most users "Search" is the entry point.
+The main GN front page has a simple heirarchical menu modeled roughy on the USCS Genome Browser that enables a focused search by species (human, mouse, rat, potato), and then by more and more refined groups, cohorts, families, or studies (BXD family, GTEx).
+The lowest level of this heirarchy enable a search of a particular data type (phenotypes, genotypes, molecular traits such as "Hippocampus mRNA").

-Recently we introduced the Xapian search engine that allows for fast lookups and powerful search queries.
+The problem with heirarchical search is that it is not practical to search for all instances of data on lifespan or BRACA2 expression across all species and data sets.
+We therefore added a global search function, but this search was too slow for all but the most patient users.
+We therefore reworked the global search using the Xapian search engine.
+Xapian implements a very fast search using deep indexing of files.
+Xapian also enables much more powerful search queries.

-A example search for the BRCA2 results in GN searching for the term "BRCA2" in 754 datasets and 39,765,944 traits across 10 species and found 7998 results that match the query.
+A example a global search for the BRCA2 results in a comprehensive trawling expedition through 754 datasets and 39,765,944 traits across 10 species.
+The result is a table of 7998 results that can now be selected and sorted by species, family, or even expression levels.

 The search URL looks like 'https://genenetwork.org/gsearch?type=gene&terms=BRCA2' and can be copy-pasted and shared with other users.

 More powerful queries will narrow down on field in the result table.
 For example to get only mouse results "species:mouse BRCA2" found 5916 results.